On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Introduction

 \textbf{Challenges and known techniques:} While linear chemical reactions can be readily utilized for signal shaping, the more interesting chemical reactions are non-linear and demonstrate complicated patterns \cite{samoilov2002signal}.
 The main challenge of utilizing chemical reactions is the non-linearity of the reaction-diffusion equations and lack of explicit analytical solutions.
 For instance, consider the following chemical reaction:

-in which $\gamma $ is the rate of the reaction.
-Let $c_\msA$ and $c_\msB$ be the concentrations of $\msA$ and $\msB$.
-The reaction-diffusion law can be expressed as
+in which $\gamma$ and $\kappa$ are the forward and reverse reaction rate constants, respectively.
+Let $c_\msA$, $c_\msB$, and $c_\msC$ be the concentrations of $\msA$, $\msB$, and $\msC$, respectively.
+The reaction-diffusion law can be expressed as \cite{Kuttler2011}

-where $D_\msA$ and $D_\msB$ are the diffusion coefficients of $\msA$ and $\msB$, respectively.
+where $D_\msA$, $D_\msB$, and $D_{\msC}$ are the diffusion coefficients of $\msA$, $\msB$, and $\msC$, respectively.
 The term $\gamma c_\msA c_\msB$ is the challenging non-linear term.
-Thus far, this challenge is mostly dealt with in the MC literature by noting that despite lack of analytical solutions, it may be still possible to intuitively predict the \emph{qualitative behavior} of the solutions, in particular when the reaction is limited to a small neighbourhood \cite{Gold} or is instantaneous (high reaction rate).
+Thus far, this challenge is mostly dealt with in the MC literature by noting that despite lack of analytical solutions, it may be still possible to intuitively predict the \emph{qualitative behavior} of the solutions, in particular when the reaction is limited to a small neighborhood \cite{Gold} or is instantaneous (high forward reaction rate constant and low reverse reaction rate constant).
 The general approach is to use the high-level intuition to design signaling schemes, which may be backed up with numerical simulations or partial supporting analysis.

-We may categorize the known ideas of utilizing chemical reactions in the medium as follows: \begin{itemize} \item \emph{Memory degradation:} In \cite{enzym1}, it is suggested to release enzymes throughout the environment.\footnote{While \cite{enzym1} assumes enzymes are released throughout the medium, \cite{cho2017effective} study its release in a limited area of the medimum.} A chemical reaction between enzymes and information carrying molecules cancels out the involved molecules, and has the effect of shortening the lifetime distribution of all molecules in the environment.
+We may categorize the known ideas of utilizing chemical reactions in the medium as follows: \begin{itemize} \item \emph{Memory degradation:} In \cite{enzym1}, it is suggested to release enzymes throughout the environment.\footnote{While \cite{enzym1} assumes enzymes are released throughout the medium, \cite{cho2017effective} studies its release in a limited area of the medium.} A chemical reaction between enzymes and information carrying molecules cancels out the involved molecules, and has the effect of shortening the lifetime distribution of all molecules in the environment.
 This reaction can put down inter-symbol interference (ISI) by reducing the remaining molecular concentration from previous transmissions, at the cost of weakening the desired signal.